jnuho/mkdocs/docs/blog/posts/Kubernetes-Core-Concept.md

 - host multiple pods which are the components of the application workload
 - the following 3 processes must be installed on every node:
 - `kubelet`
+    - kubelet agent runs on each worker node
+    - makes sure that containers(described in PodSpecs) are running in a Pod.
     - schedules pods and containers
     - interacts with both the container and node
     - starts the pod with a container inside
-    - agent running on each node
     - watches for changes in pod spec and takes action
     - ensures the pods running on the node are running and are healthy.
 - `kube-proxy`